Betsy Braddock: "House of M"

-In the alternate reality of the 2005 "House of M" storyline (Earth-58163) created by the Scarlet Witch, Betsy found herself as Princess Royal named Elizabeth Glorianna Braddock, sister to the monarch of Britain.
-In fact, Betsy was actually the rightful heir of the throne, being a few minutes older than her twin brother Brian, but she had stepped down in his favor, as she preferred traveling and adventuring with her lady-in-waiting, Rachel Summers.
-Nevertheless, she still had an Asian body, and possessed the same powers as the Earth-616 Betsy Braddock.
+In the alternate reality of the 2005 "House of M" storyline (Earth-58163) created by the Scarlet Witch, Betsy Braddock is a Princess Royal named Elizabeth Glorianna Braddock, sister to the monarch of Britain.
+In reality, Braddock is the rightful heir of the throne, being a few minutes older than her twin brother Brian, but steps down in his favor, as she prefers adventuring with her lady-in-waiting, Rachel Summers.